mumuki/mulang/README.md

 cabal install alex
 cabal install happy
 ```
-## Installing and creating an execurable
+## Installing and creating an executable

 The following times, you just need to install project dependencies and build: